 Lynn tries to keep track of decorating trends to feature in her store as well.
-This year old, wooden bread boxes are the rage.
+These year-old, wooden bread boxes are the rage.
 She’s also careful to select items that are useful.
 “I used to have cool shoes and purses but now I have chickens.
 Everything has to have a purpose because I live a farm and don’t have time or space for just pretty.
-It has to be functional, but it can be beautiful and still maintain a purpose,” Lynn said.
+It has to be functional, but it can be beautiful and still maintain a purpose,” Lynn Hicks said.

 Getting swept up in decorating trends can be fun but for Lynn, it all circles back to the farm.
 “It’s safe to say that the shop has supported the farm,” she said.
 The family has 70 dairy cows, 110 acres of paddocked land, and they rent additional land for forage.
 It is located in Gilman, just north of Thorpe, Wisconsin.